After slow starts, some Asian vaccination rates now soaring | Health

 Some countries, like Malaysia, made extra efforts to ensure that even the hardest-to-reach groups were offered the vaccine.
 It enlisted the Red Cross's help to give shots to people living in the country illegally and other groups that may have feared showing up for a government-sponsored vaccination.

-"We made the vaccine accessible to all, with no questions asked," said Professor Sazaly Abu Bakar, director of the Tropical Infectious Diseases and Research Education Centre.
+"We made the vaccine accessible to all, with no questions asked," said Professor Sazaly Abu Bakar, director of the Tropical Infectious Diseases and Research Education Center.

-As with Cambodia and Japan, Malaysia plodded along in its first three months, giving less than 5% of its 33 million people their first dose in that time, according to Our World in Data.
+As with Cambodia and Japan, Malaysia plodded along in its first three months, giving less than 5 percent of its 33 million people their first dose in that time, according to Our World in Data.

 When cases surged, however, Malaysia bought more doses and established hundreds of vaccination centers, including mega hubs capable of providing up to 10,000 shots a day.
-The country now has 76% of its population fully vaccinated.
+The country now has 76 percent of its population fully vaccinated.

-To date, about a dozen countries in the Asia-Pacific region have vaccinated more than 70% of their populations or are on the cusp of doing so, including Australia, China, Japan, and Bhutan.
-In Singapore, 92% are fully vaccinated.
+To date, about a dozen countries in the Asia-Pacific region have vaccinated more than 70 percent of their populations or are on the cusp of doing so, including Australia, China, Japan, and Bhutan.
+In Singapore, 92 percent are fully vaccinated.

-India, with a population of nearly 1.4 billion, celebrated giving its billionth COVID-19 vaccine dose in October.

-Indonesia started earlier than most but stumbled, largely due to the challenge of expanding its campaign across the thousands of islands that make up its archipelago.
+Some countries in Asia, however, have continued to struggle.
+India celebrated giving its billionth COVID-19 vaccine dose in October, but with a population of nearly 1.4 billion, that translates to a fully vaccinated rate of 29 percent.
+Indonesia started earlier than most but has also stumbled, largely due to the challenge of expanding its campaign across the thousands of islands that make up its archipelago.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)